Fact-checked by the SnapMessages editorial team

 What is the difference between encryption and privacy in a messaging app?

 Encryption protects message content from being read in transit.
-Privacy is broader — it also covers what metadata the app collects, who it shares that data with, and what happens if the company receives a legal order.
-An app can be fully encrypted and still represent a privacy risk if it collects extensive behavioral metadata.
+Privacy is broader, it also covers what metadata the app collects, who it shares that data with, and what happens if the company receives a legal order.
+An app can be fully encrypted and still represent a privacy risk if it collects extensive behavioral metadata and operates under a legal jurisdiction that compels disclosure.